This is a Boost feature and currently not enabled by default. Contact us if you'd like to try it!

 Targeting the trigger element

-The easiest way to find the CSS selector of an HTML element is with our editor, also described in this article.
+The easiest way to find the CSS selector of an HTML element is with our editor, which we also go over in this article.

-The editor section that you will need for this step is the very first one, Targeting.
+The editor section you'll need for this step is the first one, Targeting.

-Clicking on the Change button will open up an interface which shows borders around your elements when you hover over them, and previews their CSS selectors.
-It might look something like this:
+Clicking the Change button will open up an interface which shows borders around your elements when you hover over them, previewing their CSS selectors.
+It will look something like this:

-Clicking the currently highlighted element will select it as the target.
-Next, click the Refine button, and you'll be able to see the full of name of the CSS selector that you just targeted.
-Don't forget to save this change, but don't publish it yet.
+Clicking the highlighted element will select it as the target.
+You can also click the Refine button to see the full of name of the CSS selector you just targeted.
+Make sure you save this change, but don't publish it yet.

 Setting the tour to start when the element is clicked

-It is this very selector you have to input in the administration of your tour to set this element as the tour's trigger.
-Simply copy it, and paste it into the CSS selector text area, under Tour trigger > On Element Clicked.
+It is specifically this selector that you must enter in the administration of your tour to set the element as the tour's trigger.
+Simply copy and paste it into the CSS selector text area, under Tour trigger > On Element Clicked.

-Save and publish your changes.
-Next, go back to your editor, and publish the changes there as well, and your trigger should be set up.
+Save and publish your changes before returning to the editor, and publish your changes there as well.
+Now your tour trigger should be set up.

-This order is important, because publishing changes made in the editor before the ones in the administration might cause conflicting versions of your tour and overwrite or reverse the administration settings you set.
-Also note that you don't have to use the same selector or page element to start the tour that the first step of the tour is attached to.
-This was just the simpliest way to explain the feature.
+The order of completion is important here, because publishing changes made in the editor before the ones in the administration can cause conflicting versions of your tour and overwrite (or even reverse) the administration settings you set.
+Also note that you don't have to use the same selector or page element to start the tour that the initial step of the tour is attached to.
+This is just the simplest way to explain the feature.